When Does Group Invariant Learning Survive Spurious Correlations?: SCILL: a new method

 \subsection{Group inference with statistical split}

 We first introduce the group inference step in SCILL.
-As in EIIL, we assume a reference model $f_r$ is available, which encodes spurious correlations in the training data. $f_r$ can be a model trained with empirical risk minimization (ERM)~\citep{creager21environment} or a model designed to capture spurious correlations~\citep{liu2020hyponli}.
+As in EIIL, we assume a reference classifier $f_r$ is available, which is expected to predict only depending on $X_{sp}$. $f_r$ can be a model trained with empirical risk minimization (ERM)~\citep{creager21environment} or a model designed to capture spurious correlations~\citep{liu2020hyponli}.